patricia-gallardo/patricia-gallardo.github.io/_posts/2022-11-18-mastodon_migration.md

 * You have a new account on a new server, and an old account on an old server
 * You prefer the new account and want to move all of your followers over to it
+* On the new account you don't require manually approving new followers (Preferences > Profile > Appearance: "Require follow requests" should be **unchecked**)

 ### Plan